Arthur199212/product-feedback-app/README.md

 - [ ] Add api-tests
 - [ ] Update, Delete operations with Comments
 - [ ] Update, Delete operations with Users
-- [ ] Use Websocket to notify users about updates of feedback, comments & votes